Russia: Household consumption as percent of GDP, 1988 - 2020:

-For that indicator, The World Bank provides data for Russia from 1989 to 2017.
-The average value for Russia during that period was 50.33 percent with a minumum of 37.46 percent in 1992 and a maximum of 57.47 percent in 1998.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1988 to 2020.
+The average value for Russia during that period was 50.54 percent with a minimum of 37.46 percent in 1992 and a maximum of 57.47 percent in 1998.

 Definition: Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.